PhysioMio:

 Multimodal Sensor Suit

-We developed a new wearable sensor system that continuously measures kinematic and neurophysiological (EMG) signals of the upper body targeted for stroke patients with an armparesis
+We developed a new wearable sensor system that continuously measures kinematic and neurophysiological (EMG) signals of the upper body targeted for stroke patients with an armparesis.
+The technical validation shows that both the developed kinematic and neurophysiological sensor systems accurately capture upper limb movements and signals with performance comparable to commercially established systems.

 126 active HD-EMG sensors